Harkit07/Wanderlust/README.md

 # 🌍 Wanderlust

 A full-stack travel listing web application inspired by Airbnb, built with Node.js, Express, EJS, and MongoDB.
 Users can browse, create, and review property listings across various categories — complete with interactive maps powered by Mapbox.
+Deployed on Vercel.

 ---